-- (I) Grants must be awarded on the basis of: - (a) need; - (b) degree of severity of impact from an increase or decrease in coal development or in the consumption of coal by a coal-using energy complex; - (c) availability of funds; - (d) degree of local effort in meeting these needs; and - (e) in addition, State law (90-6-207[5], MCA) requires the Coal Board to give attention "to the need for community planning before the full impact of coal development or decline is realized.
-Applicants should be able to show how the request reasonably fits into an overall plan for the orderly management of the existing or contemplated growth or decline problems."
-Therefore, pursuant to Sub-Chapter 3 of the Administrative Rules of Montana, 'planning' is an additional criterion the Coal Board will apply when judgingapplications.
+- State law (90-6-207(5), MCA) requires the Coal Board to give attention "to the need for community planning before the full impact of coal development or decline is realized. - Applicants should be able to show how the request reasonably fits into an overall plan for the orderly management of the existing or contemplated growth or decline problems."
+Therefore, pursuant to Sub- Chapter 3 of the Administrative Rules of Montana, 'planning' is an additional criterion the Coal Board will apply when reviewing applications.